LoicBrassart/react-architecture-examples/README.md

 - Components should be separated following their **aim**:

-  - `entities` for business entities
+  - `business` for business entities
     - "Visitors come to my website to see this content"
     - Entities can be displayed several ways (in a table, as cards, as buttons, as forms, ...).
 In this case, you can deep one level deeper yet, and create several components for your entity.
 I recommend that data is passed as `props`, and nested components should be simple expressions
   - `layout` for the basic, common structure of your app (Nav menu, footer, etc)